xapian/xapian-docsprint/advanced/admin_notes.rst

 The chert backend (the default for 1.2) is still supported by 1.4.x, but deprecated - only use it if you already have databases in this format; and plan to migrate away.

+There's also a development backend called honey in 2.x.
+This currently does not support incremental update: you can only create a honey database by first creating a glass database and then converting it using ``xapian-compact -B honey`` (or the equivalent :xapian-class:`Compact` API).
+The current honey index structure is also rather simple.
+A honey database is typically significantly smaller than the equivalent glass database, so if you are shipping pre-built databases and size matters, current honey may be worth considering.
+Honey passes Xapian's extensive testsuite, but has seen much less real world use than glass.

 ..
 There's also a development backend called XXXXX.
 The main distinguishing
 .. feature of this is that the format may change incompatibly from time to time.